 Listed below are some key advantages of M2 tool steel:

-- It has a Rockwell C hardness of between 60 and 65.
-It also has good hot (red) hardness which refers to its ability to maintain high hardness even when heated.
+- M2 tool steel can reach 60–65 HRC and retains hardness at elevated temperatures, giving it excellent hot (red) hardness.
 This hardness is what makes it ideal for use as a cutting tool material, as it can maintain an edge under high-stress, high-temperature service conditions.

 - It has excellent wear resistance.
 This translates to longer tool life when used for manufacturing tooling.